cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

    - Build the solution in `Release` configuration to generate the CLR assembly.

 4. **Redeploy the Assembly**
-   - Run `Script30` to deploy to SQL Server (recreate the CLR function and assembly links).
+   - Relink the CLR function and assembly links, via the Deployment Manager.
-   - Establish data to test against your new work.
+   - Establish tables and data to test against your new work.

 5. **Debug Remotely**
    - Attach the debugger to SQL Server as described above.